 Linehouse is an architecture and interior design practice established in 2013 by Alex Mok (Chinese-Swedish) and Briar Hickling (from New Zealand).
-Both have completed extensive work in Asia, Pacific and abroad.
+Both have completed extensive work in Asia and abroad.

 Linehouse operates as a platform to investigate the rituals of inhabitation and how these daily moments can be celebrated through design, transforming the mundane into performative acts.